-The rooftop A/C unit, heating system's electric element, and microwave are set at the factory to be the controlled circuits and are shed in this order.
+The heating system's electric element, A/C unit, cooktop/GFCI receptacles, and the microwave are set at the factory to be the controlled circuits and are shed in this order.

-This means if a power hungry appliance is plugged into an outlet and the system begins to use more than 30-amps it will begin to shed loads and will first shut off the electric heating element followed by the A/C unit.
+This means if a power hungry appliance is plugged into an outlet and the system begins to use more than 30-amps it will begin to shed loads and will first shut off the electric heating element followed by the A/C unit and so on.